 - Physical, speech, hearing and occupational therapies.
-Physical, speech, and occupational assessments and evaluations related to rehabilitation are also covered. - · Cardiac and pulmonary rehabilitation programs. - Cochlear implants - Home medical equipment, medical supplies and devices
+Physical, speech, and occupational assessments and evaluations related to rehabilitation are also covered. - Cardiac and pulmonary rehabilitation programs. - · Cochlear implants - Home medical equipment, medical supplies and devices

-- Pulmonary rehabilitation and cardiac rehabilitation.
-See Professional Visits And Services for coverage. - Treatment that the ill, injured or impaired member does not actively take part in. - Inpatient rehabilitation received more than 24 months from the date of onset of the member's injury or illness or from the date of the member's surgery that made the rehabilitation necessary - Therapy for flat feet except to help you recover from surgery to correct flat feet.
+• Treatment that the ill, injured or impaired member does not actively take part in.

+- Inpatient rehabilitation received more than 24 months from the date of onset of the member's injury or illness or from the date of the member's surgery that made the rehabilitation necessary - Therapy for flat feet except to help you recover from surgery to correct flat feet.